brightprogrammer/CIDEr/README.md

 #### The simple answer is that I don't feel much satisfied by current C/C++ IDEs.
 The good ones are the paid ones.

 ## TIMELINE
-Screenshots of CIDEr whenever something changes in it's looks This is just for nostalgia purposes for developers
+Screenshots of CIDEr whenever something changes in it's looks.
+This is just for nostalgia purposes for developers.
+One can take a look at changes CIDEr went through;
 ![Screenshot001](res/screenshots/cider-001.png)

 #### GOALS